-Personal MBA Coach publishes detailed tips on how to approach most of the top MBA application questions to download our e-book on how to approach the M7 essays.
-While of course, Personal MBA Coach clients received details and customized advice through our comprehensive packages, there are some key essay writing and editing basics that hold true regardless of the essay question or school.
+Personal MBA Coach publishes detailed tips on how to approach most of the top MBA application questions (download our e-book on how to approach the M7 essays).
+Of course, Personal MBA Coach clients received details and customized advice through our comprehensive packages, but there are some key essay writing and editing basics that hold true regardless of the essay question or school.

-First of all, let’s talk about the basics of the essay writing process.
-We advise our candidates to follow a 5-step process as they develop their application essays, leaving adequate time for each stage: 1.
-Brainstorm, 2.
-Outline, 3.
-Draft, 4.
-Edit and edit again, 5.
-Proof.
+Now, let’s talk about the basics of the essay writing process.
+We advise our candidates to follow a 5-step process as they develop their application essays, leaving adequate time for each stage.

 This seems like a no-brainer, but many candidates write beautiful essays that do not answer the essay question.
 Instead of writing what you want to show off, answer the question (or make sure that what you want to show off answers the question!).
 While we do advise thinking a bit outside of the box and considering the why behind an essay prompt (what are they really trying to get at?) first and foremost you must answer the question.

 That is one reason recycling essay copy from one school to the other is often not a great idea: While it works sometimes for schools whose essay questions are nearly identical, most often it obscures the whole objective of answering the question.
 Good MBA essay editing should address this, refocusing the material.
 So, go through your copy and make sure the answer is in there.
 If you are using the essay you wrote for another school, make sure you tailor it to fit and answer the pertinent essay prompt.